nlm-irp-jianglab/spiR_bioinfo/README.md

-# ecSIR-manuscript-bioinfo
+# spiR-manuscript-bioinfo
-Code for ecSIR manuscript
+Code for spiR manuscript

 PRISM/ contains all of the PRISM data